 Supplier onboarding: A flow for bringing new suppliers into the system and collecting their documentation without creating a massive upfront burden.

 All documents are automatically scanned and categorized using AI.
 But QA managers need to trust that categorization before they'll stop manually reviewing everything.
-We designed the system to surface confidence levels, allow manual overrides, and show its work — so managers could verify early and trust the system over time.
+We designed the system to surface confidence levels, allow manual overrides, and show its work.
+That way managers could verify early and build trust in the system over time.

 With the variety of document types, compliance states, and supplier configurations, we established reusable patterns early: status indicators, document cards, compliance badges, and alert hierarchies.
 These patterns needed to scale as customers brought on more suppliers without the interface becoming overwhelming.
 Documenting these as a component library gave engineering a shared language and reduced design-to-dev handoff friction.

-Shifted teams from reactive crisis management to proactive compliance.
+We went from concept to a working product in two months.
+Five enterprise customers onboarded, and their supplier networks brought hundreds more onto the platform — saving QA teams over six hours a week.
+The bigger shift: teams moved from reactive crisis management to proactive compliance.
 The system tells them what needs attention before a shipment or an audit, not after.

 Led product design for Otto at 1848 Ventures, where our team built an AI-powered sales platform that transforms how independent insurance producers find, evaluate, and win commercial accounts.